 All of that being said, it should be known that this door handleset is somewhat prone to rusting in certain conditions.
 So if you live in a particularly wet/humid climate, we would recommend looking elsewhere.

-2. SCHLAGE Camelot Front Entry Handle – Best Right-Handed Door Handle and Lock Set
+2. SCHLAGE Camelot Front Entry Handle – Best for Right-Handed Door

 - Very easy to install - does not require additional drilling on your door